burlachenkok/exploring-python3/python3-note.md

 | File I/O Operations | 5  | 635 |
 | Registry Operations | 52  | 154 |

-This comparison highlights the considerable resource disparities between a low-level, compiled language (C++) and an interpreted, high-level language (Python).
+This comparison made through [SysInternals Suite from Mark Rusinovich et al](#sysinternals-suite-from-mark-rusinovich-et-al) highlights the considerable resource disparities between a low-level, compiled language (C++) and an interpreted, high-level scripting language (Python).

-By investigating such basic applications, we gain insight into the underlying costs associated with higher-level language abstractions and runtime environments, guiding informed choices for resource-sensitive applications.
+By investigating such basic applications, we can gain insight into the underlying costs associated with higher-level language abstractions and runtime environments, guiding informed choices for resource-sensitive applications.

 ## What is Python